 Because these small fees can add up quickly, you will probably want to withdraw larger amounts than you might normally do at home -- so be sure you have a safe, well-concealed place to keep your cash.
-(See Money Safety for more.)
-When deciding how much to withdraw, try to choose an uneven amount (90 euros rather than 100, for instance) so you don't wind up with huge bills that you'll have trouble breaking.
+(See Money Safety Tips for Travelers for more.)
+When deciding how much to withdraw, try to choose an uneven amount (180 euros rather than 200, for instance) so you don't wind up with huge bills that you'll have trouble breaking.

 You May Also Like